 His progression has been noticeable.
 I think he hasn’t arrived yet and it’s going to be a process to get him comfortable defending and playing without the puck.
 He’s such a good skater though that he can influence the play and the biggest thing for a defenseman is, if you have a good gap you can force the other team to do things quick.
 When you back in a lot, you give them a chance to make plays.
 His quickness is noticeable and he can use his feet to defend.

 Sure enough, Boqvist started the season with the IceHogs.
 But when the Blackhawks were struggling in early December they decided to fully commit to the youth movement.
 Boqvist was brought up to the big club, and has been assigned to the top pairing, with Keith as his mentor just like Jokiharju before him.

-The 19-year-old is learning on the fly, and so far his pros are outweighing the cons.
+The 20-year-old is now in his second season with the Blackhawks, learning on the fly.
+So far his pros are mostly outweighing the cons.
 He has a very high ceiling, and it will be fun to watch him progress.

 Blackhawks’ 2019 Draft Pick: Kirby Dach (First round, # 3 Overall)

 It hasn’t happened since Jonathan Toews was also picked third overall in 2006 by the Blackhawks.
 And the irony is Dach could arguably be Toews’ eventual successor.
 He’s a center with a big, solid frame known for his two-way play, and he’s shown just that in his short time with the team.

 Related – Top 5 Captains in Blackhawks History